st-tech/ppf-contact-solver/README.md

 ## 🧹 Cleaning Up

-To remove all the files simply stop 🛑 the container and ❌ delete it.
+To remove all traces, simply stop 🛑 the container and ❌ delete it.
 Be aware that all simulation data will be also lost.
 Back up any important data if needed.

 ```